cacophony-wj/LeS/README.md

 **Wabbajack cannot continue because of unknown files.**

-Move your downloads folder outside of your _LeS_ folder, ensure the _LeS_ folder is clear of all files, then close and restart Wabbajack.
+Move your downloads folder outside of your _LeS Directory_, ensure the _LeS Directory_ is clear of all files, then close and restart Wabbajack.
 Be sure to point the downloads box to your relocated downloads folder.

 ###  Post-Installation